U.S. wants EU to put North Korean bank on sanctions list

 The State Department official said it was complicated for the EU to impose sanctions on the Foreign Trade Bank because some European countries with embassies in Pyongyang used the bank for embassy business.

-Non-governmental organizations (NGOs) and humanitarian organizations may also use the bank, he said, adding: “We are not going after NGOs that do legitimate work.”
+Non-governmental organisations (NGOs) and humanitarian organisations may also use the bank, he said, adding: “We are not going after NGOs that do legitimate work.”

 The 27-nation EU tightened sanctions on North Korea last month.
 The sanctions expanded on those approved by the U.N.
 Security Council in January, adding measures preventing trading in North Korean government bonds, gold, other precious metals, and diamonds.